frantic0/sema-engine/README.md

 ## Prerequisites

-If you would like to make contributions to the sema-engine custom WAAPI audio worklet processor, there are two compilers required to build it:
+If you want to make changes, build or make contributions to the sema-engine custom WAAPI audio worklet processor, you will need to install two compilers to do it:

 * Emscripten SDK https://emscripten.org/docs/getting_started/downloads.html